Having healthy blood pressure is a very important topic not only for avoiding heart problems but simply for longer life.

 Close your eyes as you tilt your head back slowly.
 Take long, slow deep breaths as you hold for two to three minutes.
 Direct the pressure slowly and firmly into the center of your head.

 Other Acupressure Points

 Now, there are lots of other acupressure points — on your feet, arms, legs, and so forth.
-I picked these 3 areas for lowering your blood pressure because you can do them any where, any place — they’re easy to access.
+I picked these 3 areas for healthy blood pressure because you can do them anywhere, any place — they’re easy to access.